mirrys/citation-needed-paper/README.md

 The crowdsourced data with sentences annotated with their citation reasons can be found here: https://figshare.com/articles/%20Citation_Reason_Dataset/7756226

 ### System Requirements

+Python 2.7

+### Installing dependencies
 There are some requirements for this script to run smoothly.
-Below are the versions which they’d need to have in order to run this script.
+Below are the instructions for installing dependencies in order to run this script.

-Python 2.7
-Keras 2.1.5
-Tensorflow 1.7.0
-sklearn 0.18.1

-#### Using virtualenv to install required packages
 First, install virtualenv package via pip:
 ```
 $ pip install virtualenv